SajeevSenthil/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-This repository contains my solutions to problems on LeetCode, implemented in C, C++, and Java.
+This repository contains my solutions to problems on LeetCode, implemented in C++ and Python .